jeffspence/vilma/README.md

 that accounts for improperly calibrated standard errors in the GWAS (e.g., over-correcting or under-correcting for population structure).

+`--annotations <annotation_file>`  is option, and causes vilma to learn separate effect size distributions for each different annotation.  `<annotation_file>` should be a whitespace delimited file with a column labeled `ID` that contains the SNP names and matches the LD schema and the `<snp_file>` passed to `--extract`.
+It should also contain a column labeled `ANNOTATION`.
+This column can contain whatever labels you want, and SNPs with the same label in this column will be treated as having the same annotation.

 `<log_file_name>` is the name of a file to store logging information that `vilma` will output while running.
 For `std-out` use `-`.